toskumar/blog/micro/apigee/RateLimit.md

 **Example : Spike Arrest rate limiting policy by identifier**
 1. Create and deploy a reverse proxy type by using a [Mocktarget](https://mocktarget.apigee.net/json) endpoint
 1. Add spike arrest policy in the proxy request preFlow and set the limit to 2 request per minute
+1. Set the request param **appname** as identifier
 1. Save and deploy the api proxy in the test environment
 1. Test the URL in browser or any REST client
 1. scenario 1 - http://demo-test.apigee.net/spike-arrest-by-identifier?appname=mobile